HARP: Orchestrating Automated Parallel Training on Heterogeneous GPU Clusters: Introduction

-To bridge this gap, we introduce \textsc{Hapt}, an automated framework for distributed parallel training deep learning models.
+To bridge this gap, we introduce \textsc{Harp}, an automated framework for distributed parallel training deep learning models.
 Our key contributions are:

-\textbf{(1) Fine-grained inter-op parallel strategy planner.} Hapt applies intra-op parallelism within homogeneous subclusters and explores a fine-grained inter-op search space among the heterogeneous cluster.
+\textbf{(1) Fine-grained inter-op parallel strategy planner.} To bypass prohibitive cross-cluster collective communication, \textsc{Harp} strategically confines intra-op parallelism within homogeneous subclusters and elevates inter-op planning to a significantly finer layer granularity than existing approaches to reclaim the lost search space.
 To overcome the planning overhead, we introduce a set of aggressive pruning and parallelization techniques.
-Specifically, we heuristically identifies repeated modules in the computation graph and performs operator clustering only within modules.
+Specifically, We heuristically identify repeated modules to eliminate redundant profiling, preserving the computational graph’s structural hierarchy.
 This design preserves the structural information in the original graph, which can then be exploited to extensively prune the profiling process.
-Building on this, we design a search algorithm to efficiently generate heterogeneous inter-op parallel strategies at fine layer granularity, enhanced with several system-level optimizations, including sparsity indexing, bidirectional pruning, and batched parallel search, which systematically accelerate the searching process.
-Together, these techniques enable Hapt to plan at up to $20\times$ finer layer granularity than prior approaches~\cite{Alpa}, while keeping the overhead tractable and yielding load-balanced parallel strategies.
+Building on this, we design a dynamic programming (DP) search algorithm to efficiently generate heterogeneous inter-op parallel strategies at fine layer granularity, enhanced with several system-level optimizations, including sparsity indexing, bidirectional pruning, and batched parallel search, which systematically accelerate the searching process.
+These optimizations enable \textsc{Harp} to generate load-balanced strategies on fine layer granularity within minutes rather than days.

-\textbf{(2) Heterogeneity-aware 1F1B scheduler.} \textsc{Hapt} formulates communication–latency hiding as an optimization problem, optimizing the execution timing and ordering of microbatches at each stage.
+\textbf{(2) Heterogeneity-aware 1F1B scheduler.} \textsc{Harp} formulates communication–latency hiding as an optimization problem, optimizing the execution timing and ordering of microbatches at each stage.
 We model pipeline execution latency with a directed acyclic graph (DAG) abstraction and derive the H-1F1B scheduling strategy, which we formally prove to achieve the theoretical upper bound on the amount of communication latency that can be hidden, while incurring only minimal additional memory overhead.